What is Sexual Assault?

 - Digestive problems

-In compliance with Title IX of the Education Amendments of 1972 and other applicable laws, La Roche College prohibits sex discrimination, sexual harassment, sexual assault, domestic violence, dating violence and any other type of sexual misconduct.
+In compliance with Title IX of the Education Amendments of 1972 and other applicable laws, La Roche University prohibits sex discrimination, sexual harassment, sexual assault, domestic violence, dating violence and any other type of sexual misconduct.

 La Roche can assist students with medical assistance, advocacy and support services, and housing or academic accommodations.
 Employees who have knowledge of any form of sexual misconduct that occurs on our campus or that involves any employee, student or guest, are required to report the incident immediately.